 Dehydrating maple syrup gives you the ability to take it on the go.
 You need options for dehydrated foods besides your typical meats, corn, or beans.

-Keep reading to find out all of the details about maple syrup as well as how to dehydrate and then rehydrate your maple syrup.
+Keep reading to find out all of the details on how to dehydrate and then rehydrate maple syrup.
+We hope that you will find this useful!

 Maple Syrup & More